China Mobile flags 4G on website, stokes iPhone speculation

 China Mobile, the only carrier in China that is not offering iPhones, has been aggressively investing to set up a faster 4G network that would allow the smartphones to function at their best.

-A deal with Apple could be the key to enticing customers and fending of stiff competition from China Unicom (Hong Kong) and China Telecom Corp.
+A deal with Apple could be the key to enticing customers and fending off stiff competition from China Unicom (Hong Kong) and China Telecom Corp.

 Apple may also see a boost to earnings, which showed lacklustre growth of just 6 percent in China, the world's biggest mobile phone market.